 Lima offers a wide variety of culinary flavors that will not leave you unsatisfied.
-It is often believed that price dictates the quality of a meal, but such rule of thumb does not apply to the multitude of commendable restaurants in Lima.
-We have merged our insider expertise and passion for food to recommend 6 top affordable restaurants in Lima for you to enjoy.
+It is often believed that price dictates the quality of a meal, but such a rule of thumb does not necessarily apply to the multitude of excellent restaurants in Lima.
+We have merged our insider expertise and passion for food to recommend four affordable restaurants in Lima for you to enjoy.

-Cost range of suggested restaurants: $20-50 for an appetizer, main course and drink
+- Cost range: $20 to $50 for an appetizer, main course, and drink

-Suggested tipping: about 10%
+- Suggested tipping: about 10%

-Reservations not always required
+- Reservations: not always required

 Address: Playa Barranquito, Espigón B-2, Circuito Vial Costa Verde